-1/4cupof sesame seeds, toasted in skillet until golden (or chopped toasted peanuts)
+¼cupsesame seedstoasted in a skillet until golden (or chopped toasted peanuts)

-Add potato and brussels sprouts and toss well to coat.
-Add coconut milk through black pepper and stir well.
-Bring to a gentle simmer and cover pan, cooking 5-10 minutes over medium low heat until potato and sprouts are cooked through and tender.
+Add the potato and brussels sprouts and toss well to coat.
+Add coconut milk, tahini, turmeric, rice vinegar, sweetener, soy sauce, salt, and black pepper and stir well.
+Bring to a gentle simmer and cover pan, cooking 5-10 minutes over medium-low heat until potato and sprouts are cooked through and tender.

 Season to taste with salt and pepper, top with cilantro if using, and sesame or nuts.
 Serve over rice, noodles, or quinoa.

 It’s preferable to keep Brussels sprouts whole until ready to use.
 If preparing them ahead, I suggest trimming, chopping, or shredding Brussels sprouts no more than one to two days in advance and keeping them refrigerated in an airtight container.